European Chafer Beetle

 - The damage these beetles cause can be masked by abundant moisture in spring and fall, but drier weather quickly results in the appearance of brown patches on your grass.

-The following steps can be taken to monitor your lawn for infestations:
+Take the following steps to monitor your lawn for infestations:

-- Monitor the infestation by cutting sides of a 30 by 30cm square of sod to a depth of 5cm, and fold it back to count the grubs.
+- Cut the sides of a 30 by 30 cm square of sod to a depth of 5 cm in five sections per lawn.

-Prevent a large infestation by keeping your turf healthy.
-Also, adopt a vigorous maintenance routine involving aerating, dethatching, fertilizing, deep watering and mowing.
+Keep your turf healthy.
+Also, adopt a vigorous maintenance routine involving aerating, dethatching, fertilizing, deep watering, and mowing.

 In high traffic areas consider grass replacements such as mulch or paving stones, or use alternative ground covers.